How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-Frequently Asked Question
+Frequently Asked Questions

-How do I know if my shower drain is clogged?
+How do I know when my shower drain has become clogged?

-What are some natural ways to free a shower drain?
+What are some natural ways to unblock the shower drain?

-Do I need to utilize chemical drain cleaners clear my shower?
+Do I need to employ chemical drain cleaners in order to unblock my shower drain?

 Conclusion